INDUSTRIAL CORRIDOR

 Amritsar-Kolkata Industrial Corridor (AKIC)

 The Amritsar-Kolkata Industrial Corridor (AKIC) Project extends from Amritsar (Punjab) to Dankuni (West Bengal).
-The AKIC will have an influence area across seven Indian states – Punjab, Haryana, Uttar Pradesh, Bihar, Jharkhand and West Bengal.
+AKIC will have an influence area across seven states of Punjab, Haryana, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand and West Bengal.
+Further, the BaddiBarotiwalaNalagarh (BBN) area in Himachal Pradesh is located at around 70 kms from the Eastern Dedicated Freight Corridor (EDFC), thus, falling in the influence zone of AKIC and the same has also been included in the AKIC Corridor for development.
 The length of the Amritsar-Kolkata Industrial Corridor (AKIC) is 1839 km.
 11

 Following seven Integrated Manufacturing Clusters (IMCs) have been identified: 11